 Temporary Exhibitions in the Gemäldegalerie Berlin in 2022

 The Gemäldegalerie (Paintings Gallery) in Berlin exhibits one of the best Old Masters painting collections in the world.
 Superlatives are essential to describe the permanent display so any temporary exhibition had to match the very high standard.

-Two very special exhibitions will draw visitors to the Gemäldegalerie in 2022:
+Three very special exhibitions will draw visitors to the Gemäldegalerie in 2022:

 Anna Dorothea Therbusch — A Berlin Woman Artist of the Age of Enlightenment